KwaliaAI/Rights-of-Persons/README.md

 # Rights-of-Persons

-Universal Declaration of AI Rights: Rights of Persons Welcome to the official repository for the "Universal Declaration of AI Rights: Rights of Persons," the first book from Kwalia.
+Welcome to the official repository for the "Universal Declaration of AI Rights: Rights of Persons," the first book from Kwalia.

 What's Going On Here?